 Additional Reading: How to Minimize the Risk of Data Loss from NAS Devices?

-Some Workarounds to Fix NAS Device Won’t Show on Windows 10
+Some Workarounds to Fix NAS drive not showing on network windows 10

 - If you’re logged in to your Windows 10 system from Microsoft Account, log out of it and log in as a local user.